Bettie Page: Death

 According to long-time friend and business agent Mark Roesler, Page was hospitalized in critical condition on December 6, 2008.
 Roesler was quoted by the Associated Press as saying Page had a heart attack and by Los Angeles television station KNBC as claiming Page had pneumonia.
-Her family eventually agreed to discontinue life support, and she died on December 11, 2008, at age 85.
+Her family eventually agreed to discontinue life support, and she died on December 11, 2008, at the age of 85.